MIT-LCP/mimic-code-paper/main.md

 ### Organ dysfunction scores

 Organ failure is a hallmark of acute illness and is quantified in numerous scores.
-Some scores assess multiple organ systems: the Sequential Organ Failure Assessment (SOFA) score \[REF\] and Logistic Organ Dysfunction System (LODS) \[REF\] both assess six organ systems for failure.
+Some scores assess multiple organ systems: the Sequential Organ Failure Assessment (SOFA) score [@Vincent1996] and Logistic Organ Dysfunction System (LODS) [@LeGall1996lods] both assess six organ systems for failure.
 Others are organ specific.
-Examples include the Model for End-stage Liver Disease (MELD) \[REF\], the Risk/Injury/Failure/Loss/End stage renal disease (RIFLE) criteria \[REF\], the Acute Kidney Injury Network (AKIN) classification \[REF\], and the Kidney Disease Improving Global Outcomes (KDIGO) criteria \[REF\].
+Examples include the Model for End-stage Liver Disease (MELD) [@wiesner2003model], the Risk/Injury/Failure/Loss/End stage renal disease (RIFLE) criteria [@bellomo2004acute, @kellum2002first], the Acute Kidney Injury Network (AKIN) classification [@mehta2007acute], and the Kidney Disease Improving Global Outcomes (KDIGO) criteria [@kidney2009kdigo].
 The latter three scores assess the degree of acute kidney injury in a patient.
 A variety of lab, diagnostic, and therapeutic data are needed to calculate these scores.

 To highlight the discrepancies that can arise from the way a concept is defined, we contrast two versions of the SOFA score: one derived by prior researchers, and one available in the MIMIC code repository.
 Figure \ref{fig:sofa_auroc} shows the area under the receiver operator characteristic curve (AUROC) for hospital mortality for patients admitted in the MIMIC database between 2001-2008 using two versions of SOFA, grouped by the year of admission.

 ![Comparison of AUROCs for SOFA scores calculated from mimic-code and a prior research report. \label{fig:sofa_auroc}](figures/sofa-old-vs-new.png){ width=100% }

 The discrepancy between the two modalities is multifactorial, but one large discrepency is the capture of an important variable: the Glasgow Coma Scale (GCS).
 In the original paper describing the SOFA score, clinicians were instructed to set GCS to its maximum value (15) if they were unable to assess the patient fully (for example, as a result of sedation to facilitate mechanical ventilation).
 In contrast, the documentation of GCS for these patients in the MIMIC-III database is usually a value of 3, the minimum value, with a note that they are unable to assess the patient.
 Naive use of the GCS values results in a dramatic difference in the capability of the score to discriminate severely ill patients and highlights the need to understand variables and how they are captured or derived.
 In the MIMIC Code Repository, special extraction steps are used to detect a GCS value of 3 due to sedation, and these values are corrected to 15 in the calculation of scores.

 ### Timing of treatment

-The timing and duration of treatment is a useful concept as it reflects the intensity of the administered intervention, often serves as an indirect metric of severity, and has been used in the development of decision support tools \[?\].
+The timing and duration of treatment is a useful concept as it reflects the intensity of the administered intervention, often serves as an indirect metric of severity, and has been used in the development of decision support tools [@ghassemi2017predicting].

 <!--
 Typical ICU interventions where duration is relevant include use of vasopressor agents, mechanical ventilation and CRRT.